gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_jira_server.md

     The Approval Workflow only works with Teleport Enterprise as it requires several roles.

 !!! note
-    Teleports tsh request workflow is synchronous and needs to be approved within 1 hour of the request.
+    Teleport's tsh request workflow is synchronous and needs to be approved within 1 hour of the request.

 <video  style="width:100%" controls>
   <source src="/img/enterprise/plugins/jira/jira-server.mp4" type="video/mp4">